MARKETS - 2022/3

 Methods of Teaching / Learning

-The learning and teaching strategy is designed to combine research-informed academic content with applied learning through project work.
+The learning and teaching strategy is designed to use industry informed, group based applied learning through project work.

-Learning and teaching follows a student-focused, experiential, flipped-classroom methodology with online elements.
+Learning and teaching follows a student-focused, experiential, flipped-classroom methodology with experiential workshops, self-directed, beyond class group discussions and independent learning.

-Prior to attending the lecture and seminar, students are expected to undertake the essential reading and complete any set work for the sessions.
+Prior to attending the workshops, students are expected to undertake the essential reading and prepare for active engagement in class.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.